 \section{Single-Antenna FAS}

+Here and in the next section, we start by on solving (\ref{problem1}) under simple scenarios.
+As we will show below that in some cases, the optimal closed-form solution of (\ref{problem1}) can be found, but in other cases finding the optimal solution is impossible.
+Thus, we propose specific methods targeting a particular set of circumstances.
+All considered scenarios and the corresponding solutions to problem (\ref{problem1}) are listed in Table~\ref{table1}.

-In this section, we consider the case where each FAS has only one antenna.
+First, we consider the case where each FAS has only one antenna in this section.
 For brevity, we omit the antenna index `$n$'.
 In this case, $\bm Q_u$ and $\bm w_u$ reduce to $q_u$ and $w_u$, and the channel matrix in (\ref{G_u}) or (\ref{G_u2}) becomes a vector

 where $a_{u, {\text T}} (\theta_{u, l}, w_u) = e^{- j \frac{2 \pi}{\lambda} w_u \cos \theta_{u, l}}$.
 It can be proven that with one antenna at each FAS, every user should transmit at the maximum power in the optimal case, i.e., $q_u = P_u, \forall u \in {\cal U}$.\footnote{This can be easily proven by doing eigen-decomposition to (\ref{capacity}) and using reductio ad absurdum.
 Due to space limitations, the details are omitted here.} Therefore, the sum capacity (\ref{capacity}) can be rewritten as